odpkorea2020/APEX_tutorial/table_manage_tip.md

 ALTER TRIGGER  "unique trigger name" ENABLE
 ```

-### # How to log inserted, or updated date & time by a table trigger in APEX application
+### # How to log log-in user activities by a table trigger in APEX application

 1. inserting (v('APP_USER') is a log-in user name)